lnferris/ocean_data_tools/docs/glider_build.md

 ``[glider] = glider_build(glider_dir,variable_list)`` loads data from ``glider_dir`` into struct array ``glider``.
 Glider profiles are loaded into the struct with all variables specified in ``variable_list``.

 The only required argument is ``glider_dir``.
-The default state is to load the following science variables:
+By default, the following variables are loaded:
 ```
 'profile_id'
 'time'